-4 dead in Vienna shooting; attacker sympathized with IS
+5 dead in Vienna shooting; Attacker sympathized with IS

 “These evil attacks against innocent people must stop,” Trump added.
 “The U.S. stands with Austria, France, and all of Europe in the fight against terrorists, including radical Islamic terrorists.”

+“The Islamist terror is our common enemy,” Merkel’s spokesman Steffen Seibert tweeted.
+“The battle against these murderers and their instigators in our common fight.”

-Austria’s military has provided soldiers to guard key sites in Vienna, freeing up police to continue the investigation.
+Austria’s military has provided 75 soldiers to guard key sites in Vienna, freeing up police to continue the investigation.
 Germany and Hungary have offered to send tactical police units to support their Austrian colleagues.
+Some 1,000 police officers were in Vienna on Tuesday morning.

-Authorities say members of the public have uploaded 20,000 videos of the attack to police.
+Authorities say residents have uploaded 20,000 videos of the attack to police.

-Frank Jordans reported from Berlin.
-Kirsten Grieshaber and David Rising contributed to this report from Berlin.